-The price is £125 +VAT per delegate including tea and coffee.
+The price is £125 +VAT per delegate, including refreshments.

 1(Flin, O’Connor and Crichton 2008)